 Behave ethically and sustainably in their professional and personal lives.
-UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; Be self-aware; and Adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas.
-Graduates of the Bachelor of Vision Science will be able to: UC graduates are professional:

-1. Demonstrate an understanding of the fundamental sciences underpinning health, optical and vision sciences.
+UC graduates are lifelong learners:

+Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; Be self-aware; and Adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas.
+Graduates of the Bachelor of Vision Science will be able to: 1.
+Demonstrate an understanding of the fundamental sciences underpinning health, optical and vision sciences.
+UC graduates are professional:

 Employ up-to-date and relevant knowledge and skills.
 UC graduates are lifelong learners:

-Reflect on their own practice, updating and

 Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development.

 Awards

 Award Official abbreviation

 Bachelor of Vision Science BVisSc

 Honours

 None.

 Enquiries

-Student category

-Contact details
+Student category Contact details

-Current and Commencing Students
+Current and Commencing Students Email student.centre@canberra.edu.au

-Email student.centre@canberra.edu.au

-Prospective Domestic Students

-Email study@canberra.edu.au or Phone 1800 UNI CAN (1800 864 226)
+Prospective Domestic Students Email study@canberra.edu.au or Phone 1800 UNI CAN (1800 864 226)

 Download your course guide

 Scholarships

 Find the scholarship that's the right fit for you

 Explore Scholarships

-Printed on 06, May, 2025
+Printed on 01, June, 2025

+University of Canberra, Bruce ACT 2617 Australia

++61 2 6201 5111

+ABN 81 633 873 422

+CRICOS 00212K

-University of Canberra, Bruce ACT 2617 Australia +61 2 6201 5111 ABN 81 633 873 422 CRICOS 00212K TEQSA Provider ID: PRV12003 (Australian University) UC acknowledges the Ngunnawal people, traditional custodians of the lands where Bruce campus is situated.
+TEQSA Provider ID: PRV12003 (Australian University)

+UC acknowledges the Ngunnawal people, traditional custodians of the lands where Bruce campus is situated.
 We wish to acknowledge and respect their continuing culture and the contribution they make to the life of Canberra and the region.
 We also acknowledge all other First Nations Peoples on whose lands we gather.